KatherineBlaine/katherineblaine/README.md

 <body>
   <p align="center">Hello and welcome to my GitHub portfolio!</p>
   <p align="center">My name is Katherine Blaine, a frontend developer and a recent graduate of the Turing School of Software and Design.
 Below you will find more information about my experience as a developer, as well as a portfolio of projects that showcase these skills!</p>
-  <p align="center">I am actively seeking opportunities to begin my career, so feel free to reach out if you are interested in collaborating!</p>
+  <p align="center">I am actively seeking opportunities as I embark on my career in frontend software development, so feel free to reach out if you are interested in collaborating!</p>
 </body>

 <!-- Featured Projects -->